senenpalanca/portfolio/content/featured/ESGarden/index.md

   - C
 ---

-EsGarden is a part of an educative project financed by the EU.
-The App gives the children the control of a school garden using sensors, and also helps educators to teach some new technologies and useful agriculture concepts.
+EsGarden is a part of an educational project financed by the EU.
+The App helps children to control the school garden using sensors witch helps instructors to teach some new technologies and useful agriculture concepts.
 You can find the project on my [github](https://github.com/senenpalanca/esgarden)